 Scientific Programs Manager

-Kelsie Timbie joined the Foundation in 2015.
+Kelsie Timbie, PhD joined the Foundation in 2015.
 As the Scientific Programs Manager, she is responsible for developing and guiding research projects that address critical unmet needs and will further the Foundation’s mission of widespread clinical adoption of this technology.
 She is involved in managing the research portfolios of the Cancer Immunotherapy and Brain Programs here at the Foundation, as her extensive research experience in brain and cancer applications for focused ultrasound provides her with particular insight in these areas.
-Kelsie earned her B.S. in Chemical Engineering from Clarkson University and is currently completing her Ph.D in Biomedical Engineering at the University of Virginia.
+Kelsie earned her BS in Chemical Engineering from Clarkson University and her PhD in Biomedical Engineering from the University of Virginia.

 Scientific Programs Associate

 Pete Weber joined the Foundation in June 2014 as the Scientific Programs Associate.
 He provides support for the implementation of research and scientific programs and activities for the Foundation, and acts as a liaison between the Foundation and the focused ultrasound research community.
 Pete graduated from the University of Virginia in May 2014 with a Bachelor's degree in Nanomedicine Engineering.